Absard, Fars

-Absard (آبسرد, also Romanized as Ābsard) is a village in Sefidar Rural District, Khafr District, Jahrom County, Fars province, Iran.
-At the 2006 census, its population was 1,253, in 353 families.
+Absard (آبسرد, also Romanized as Ābsard) is a village in Sefidar Rural District, Khafr County, Fars province, Iran.
+At the 2006 census, its population was 1,253, in 353 families, when it was in Khafr District of Jahrom County.
+The 2016 census measured the population as 1,210 in 424 households.

+In 2019, the district was separated from the county in the establishment of Khafr County, and the rural district was transferred to the new Central District.